Qiyiiii/py_g22/README.md

    - Firstly, download required packages that can be found [here](https://github.com/Qiyiiii/py_g22/blob/main/matchapp/requirements.txt)
    - in the terminal, in the root page, enter: "./matchapp/database/script.sh", it will automatically load the example data and run the project
    - or run the commands line by line from the script.sh file that can be found [here](https://github.com/Qiyiiii/py_g22/blob/main/matchapp/database/script.sh)

 # Milestones
+The process of the production of this project has been tracked and followed by plans
+- Skeleton of the code structure were designed and implemented (Aug 9th - Aug 11th)
+- Completion of the project backend (Aug 12th - Aug 13th)
+- Completion of the project frontend + fixed bugs in project backend (Aug 14th)
+- Debug the project as a whole, improve user experience(Aug 15th)
+- Brainstorm new features as well as potential improvement of the project (Aug 17th)
+- New features been implemented: 1.
+User can choose favorite movie genre in the register page 2.
+User can set thier match preferences 3.
+Quicker matching speed 4.User can only add true US postal code as their location 4.
+Error handlings, e.g. user must enter valid user id in the log in page (Aug 18th - Aug 21th)